OssiPesonen/EiliumWeb/README.md

     secure: true

 A cookie passed without HTTPS protocol makes it vulnerable and httpOnly prevents client side script access.
 You might also want to insert an expiration for the token.
 I also havent had time to test this 100% for faults.

+**Disabling authentication**

+In case you  do not wish to log in to the app you can disable the authentication by commenting or removing out the **resolve** and **auth** params from AngularJS routes in public/app.js

+After this you need to alter the api/authorization.js _authorize variable to just include

+    next();

+Or you can remove the authorization.authorize middlewares from the API routes.

+After this you can just go to /dashboard/ without needing to log in or change the index route to use dashboard template.

+I will be building a configuration setting for this in the nearby future.

 ## To-Do